ccjmne/blog/content/ramblings/why-no-javascript.md

 font="mono">_Developer Experience_</abbr>, presumably only ever tested on high-end devices with extremely fast connections.

-{% punchline() %} The product shouldn't take the back-seat to the developer's "convenience" to the point of enabling complacency while establishing disdain for enhancing the end-user experience. {% end %}
+The product shouldn't take the back-seat to the developer's "convenience" to the point of enabling complacency while establishing disdain for enhancing the end-user experience.

 For reference, here's an article detailing how [Netflix dramatically improved their site's performance by ditching React for their